Free

 Withdrawal Symptoms

-Cocaine treatment often begins with detox.
+Cocaine treatment often begins with a medically assisted detox.
 Withdrawal from cocaine addiction can be especially tough.
 The symptoms include:

 • Increased heart rate